pantheon-systems/documentation/source/content/guides/build-tools/01-introduction.md

 <Alert type="danger" title="Warning">

 We are working on a new 2.x version of the Terminus Build Tools plugin with Terminus 2 support.
 In the meantime, you can test the beta release following the instructions below.
-If you have an issue with the build tools, review the [issue queue](https://github.com/pantheon-systems/terminus-build-tools-plugin/issues).
-If you need to update to the latest version of Terminus Build Tools plugin, see [updating plugin docs](https://pantheon.io/docs/terminus/plugins#update-plugins).
+If you have an issue with the plugin, review the [issue queue](https://github.com/pantheon-systems/terminus-build-tools-plugin/issues).
+If you need to update to the latest version, see [updating plugin docs](https://pantheon.io/docs/terminus/plugins#update-plugins).

 </Alert>